 However, foreign countries may still apply specific entry rules and formalities.

 Since the 14th of March 2022, there is no longer need to submit the vaccination pass to have access to working places and public places, like cultural and leisure venues, restaurants, shopping centers, and so on and so forth.

 However, the Government still recommends caution and social responsibility while being in public places.

-The use of face masks is no longer compulsory.
+The use of face masks is no longer compulsory, with the exception of few cases.
 However, the Government still recommends its use at least in healthcare facilities, in indoor public places, on public transport and in case of gatherings, even outdoor.
 Moreover, it suggests keeping a safe distance of at least 2 meters from others.